COVID-19 Information

 5. Passengers must have an e-visa confirmation.

-Do I Need a COVID-19 Test to Fly to Iran?
+Do I Need A COVID-19 Test To Fly To Iran?

 Due to the latest regulations of entering Iran, passengers may enter Iran through air, land and sea borders presenting a certificate of injection of 2 doses of COVID-19 vaccine OR a negative PCR test.
 In other words, fully vaccinated travelers are not required to submit negative PCR test result.
 But, unvaccinated travelers must still present a negative PCR test result.
 The coronavirus test medical certificate has to be issued no more than 96 hours before the flight to Iran.